-The System Event Log report is used for diagnostics.
+The Event Log report is used for diagnostics.
 As certain system events occur, entries are posted into the event log.
 Each time an entry is made into this log, it receives an event number, the date and time that the event was recorded, and an event description.
-Events are listed in chronological order beginning with the most recent event.